 This luminous debut novel follows a young woman from her childhood in Vietnam to her coming of age in the United States—and then her necessary return to her homeland.

-As a child, isolated from the world in a secretive military encampment with her distant mother, she turns for affection to a sympathetic soldier and to the only other girl in the camp, forming two friendships that will shape the rest of her life.
+As a child, isolated from the world in a secretive military encampment with her imposing, distant mother, she turns for affection to a sympathetic soldier and to the only other girl in the camp, forming two friendships that will shape the rest of her life.

 Abbigail N. Rosewood was born in Vietnam, where she lived until the age of twelve.
 She holds an MFA in creative writing from Columbia University.
 An excerpt from her first novel won first place in the Writers Workshop of Asheville Literary Fiction Contest.
 She lives in New York.
 If I Had Two Lives is her first novel.